Lambil: Biography

 Willy Lambillotte was born in Tamines, Belgium in 1936.
-He studied at the Académie Royale des Beaux-Arts in Brussels and first presented his drawings at the publisher Dupuis, known for Spirou magazine, when he was 16.
-He was accepted as a letterer, and got to know the major artists of the magazine of the time like Jijé and André Franquin.
+He studied at the Académie Royale des Beaux-Arts in Brussels and first presented his drawings to the publisher Dupuis, known for Spirou magazine, when he was 16.
+He was accepted as a letterer, and got to know the major artists of the magazine of the time, such as Jijé and André Franquin.

 In 1959, he published his first comic, Sandy, about an Australian teenager and his kangaroo Hoppy.
-The story was written by Henri Gillain, the brother of Jijé, and was the start of more than 20 stories in the same series, which only had a moderate success and did not get published in albums until much later.
+The story was written by Henri Gillain, the brother of Jijé, and was the first of more than 20 stories in the same series, which only had moderate success and did not get published until much later.
 Lambil even parodied his own series in the irregular talking animal comic Hobby and Koala, about a kangaroo and a koala, and as Panty et son kangarou (see below).

 When in 1972 Louis Salvérius, the artist of Les Tuniques Bleues ("The Blue Coats"), unexpectedly died, a successor was sought amongst the Dupuis artists.
 Lambil was asked to continue the series in collaboration with writer Raoul Cauvin.
 Whereas Sandy was drawn in a realistic style, Les Tuniques Bleues was comical and humorous, even though it is set during the American Civil War and is rather graphic in its portrayal of battle and its aftermath.
-Due to the rapid success of Les Tuniques Bleues (which has become a major best-selling series), Lambil had to drop Sandy.
+Due to the rapid success of Les Tuniques Bleues (which became a major best-selling series), Lambil had to drop Sandy.

 As of 2009, Lambil has made more than 40 albums of Les Tuniques Bleues, which have sold over 15 million copies.

 His only other major contribution was Pauvre Lampil ("Poor Lampil"), a series of short humoristic semi-autobiographic stories, satirizing the hard life of a comics artist and his writing partner – caricatures of Lambil and Cauvin themselves – as they argue about almost everything, from work to life in general.
-The strip is also a domestic one in the style of Blondie with the ever-depressed Lampil having to put up with everything life throws at him, which is not helped by the more cheery dispositions of his wife and their son Joel.
-The strip also features caricatures of other comics artists like André Franquin and Jean-Claude Fournier.
-In his early appearances, Lampil's comic strip is described as Panty et son kangourou ("Panty and his Kangaroo") which only has a moderate success, but latter ones had him and Cauvin actually working on Les Tuniques Bleues.
+The strip is also a domestic one in the style of Blondie, with the ever-depressed Lampil having to put up with everything life throws at him, which is not helped by the more cheery dispositions of his wife and their son Joel.
+The strip also features caricatures of other comics artists, such as André Franquin and Jean-Claude Fournier.
+In his early appearances, Lampil's comic strip is described as Panty et son kangourou ("Panty and his Kangaroo") which only had moderate success, but later ones saw him and Cauvin actually working on Les Tuniques Bleues.